MrBunn448/fullstack-login-app/README.md

-This is a comprehensive guide to setting up a full-stack login/register application.
-This is a complete beginner guide and all the stepts are explained in detail.
+# Full-Stack React + Express Login/Register Application Setup

-Look for the following icon if you want a detailed explaination of the current topic "[^1]"
+Welcome to this comprehensive guide on setting up a full-stack login/register application using React, Express, and MySQL.
+This guide is designed for beginners and covers every step in detail.
+Whether you're new to full-stack development or looking to enhance your skills, this tutorial will help you build a robust authentication system from scratch.

 ## Technologies Used in This Project